yesworkflow-org/yw-prototypes/README.md

     # @end MyScript

 The `@in` and `@out` comments above indicate that the script takes two inputs, `x` and `y`, and produces output `d`.
 The names of these inputs and outputs (multiple inputs and outputs are allowed) are expected to correspond to the names of variables that store these input and output values at some point in the script (although this is not enforced by the prototype).
 Declaring the names of the relevant variables is meant to make it easier for others to find the actual input and output operations in your script.

+Multiple YW comments can be placed on the same line.
+For example, the example below is equivalent to the one above:

+    # @begin MyScript @in x @in y @out d
+    script statement
+    script statement
+    script statement
+    # a non-YW comment
+    script statement
+    script statement
+    script statement
+    # @end MyScript

 Because variable names are often kept relatively short in scripts, YesWorkflow allows you to associate a more verbose alias for each input and output using the `@as` keyword.
 For example: